 I was introduced to motorcycles by my father at 3 years old, I have loved them ever since.
 When he would take me to school on his motorcycle I was always saying, “DADDY GO FASTER”, this lasted my entire life.

 In 1996 he asked what I wanted for Christmas, I thought about it for 2 seconds and replied, “Road Race Lessons”.
 I had to wait till July for my present, but it was well worth the wait.
 One week after class we were on our way to Chicago to buy my first race bike.
-I raced for three years, and became the first woman expert road racer in Michigan.
+I raced for three years and became the first woman expert road racer in Michigan.
 It was the experience of a lifetime.
 My husband was my wrench, he always taught me that the most important things were to ride safe, and finish the race.
 I did have my share of spills though.
-There is a saying amongst racers, “If your not crashing you are not racing”.
+There is a saying amongst racers, “If you are not crashing you are not racing”.
 I must have been racing.
 During the 3 years of making the circuit with the Great Lakes Road Racing Association, I managed to cover 8,000 miles while negotiating 65,000 turns at an average speed of 75 mph.
-I missed judged 8 turns, which resulted in 4 concussions, turning my spine backwards, breaking one finger, one foot and a finger nail.
+I missed judged 8 turns, which resulted in 4 concussions, turning my spine backward, breaking one finger, one foot, and a fingernail.

 After our 4 kids grew up and left the nest, we decided it was time to take our life long trip.
 This was to ride our bikes cross-country.
-We bought are cruisers and off we went.
+We bought our cruisers and off we went.
 It was an incredible adventure; we still have 3 states left to see.

 I belong to the Women on Wheels Free Spirit Chapter of Michigan.
-I was introduced Bystander Assistance at a seminar given by my fellow members and friends Tammie and Ann, who are also Instructors here in Michigan.
-I was so impressed with the information that was being given, I decided to become and EMT and take the instructor training as well, so I could help get this most valuable information out to more bikers.
+I was introduced to Bystander Assistance at a seminar given by my fellow members and friends Tammie and Ann, who are also Instructors here in Michigan.
+I was so impressed with the information that was being given, I decided to become an EMT and take the instructor training as well, so I could help get this most valuable information out to more bikers.
 During our trip there were areas that we didn’t see a car on the road for 2 or more hours, what would we have done?
 Cell phone service, forget it.
 This is the reason I am so excited to have the opportunity to help make a difference.

 I can be contacted by filling out the form online.